PHILADELPHIA REFLECTIONS

 Dead Elephant

 No one is supposed to know where elephants go to die, but if they are smart as people say they are, my suggestion is to search for dead elephants in the state of Delaware.
-Most taxes, and estate taxes in particular, are considerably lower, there.
+Most taxes, and estate taxes, in particular, are considerably lower, there.
 At least this was the message Christopher J. Topolewski, Esq. conveyed to the Right Angle Club recently.
 His firm, West Capital Management, has prepared a table comparing the taxes in the three states that come together at the southeast corner of Pennsylvania, which for residents of the Philadelphia area are within easy commuting distance of each other.
 Although Delaware has a marriage penalty (one couple is taxed more than the sum of two singles), it has no estate tax at all, no sales tax, and a property tax rate only half that of Pennsylvania, only a quarter of that in New Jersey.
-For residents of New Jersey there is almost no tax which is not lower in Delaware, but ex-Pennsylvanians would then have to be careful to die or cohabit, since ordinary income tax and capital gains taxes are higher in Delaware than Pennsylvania.
+For residents of New Jersey, there is almost no tax which is not lower in Delaware, because but ex-Pennsylvanians would then have to be careful to die or cohabit since ordinary income tax and capital gains taxes are higher in Delaware than Pennsylvania.
 If you must die (and who doesn't?), go die in Delaware.

 It seems almost inconceivable that professional politicians would demonstrate such a forest of tin ears as to let this happen, but the rest of Mr. Topolewski's talk just heated up the fire.
 His long-scheduled talk was designed to give guidance about the new estate tax laws, but he found himself confounding his audience with the news that there are no new estate tax laws; in fact, there will be no estate tax laws at all after this year unless they emerge from the congressional gridlock we already have.
 Which apparently will be followed by a gridlock we can scarcely imagine.
-Imagine asking your lawyer to write a will which straddles the contingency that there will be no law, that there will be a continuation of the present one, or will be a new law of quite uncertain wording.
+Imagine asking your lawyer to write a will which straddles the contingencies that there will be no law, that there might be a continuation of the present one, or there might be some new law of quite uncertain wording.
 One of the suggestions offered is to allow your executor the discretion to accept or disclaim certain hypothetical provisions.

 And that brings up an old story.
-William Penn was the largest private land owner in the history of America, possibly the whole world.
+William Penn was the largest private landowner in the history of America, possibly the whole world.
 He had a trusted agent, who gave him an enormous pile of papers to sign.
 A busy rich man like Penn is regularly confronted with a discouragingly large number of routine legal documents to sign.
 So, Penn signed them all, not noticing that one of the various papers in the pile gave the entire state of Pennsylvania -- to his agent.
 The outcome of the ensuing uproar was that Penn spent six years in debtors prison.

 Don't send the elephants to Delaware any more!
 Delaware Enacts Estate Tax Effective July 1, 2009; http://www.martindale.com/trusts-estates-law/article_McGuireWoods-LLP_748038.htm

-Posted by: Doug Humes | Feb 22, 2010 12:00 PM 6649
+Posted by: Doug Humes | Feb 22, 2010 12:00 PM